 - the death of the baby around the time of the birth.

-Who is at risk of gestational diabetes?
+Am I at risk of gestational diabetes?

-- you had gestational diabetes before
+- had gestational diabetes before

 Your premature baby: